 Roman Martinez is a partner in the Washington, D.C. office of Latham & Watkins.
 As a member of the firm’s Supreme Court & Appellate Practice, he focuses primarily on appeals in the Supreme Court of the United States, the United States Courts of Appeals and state appellate courts.
-Mr. Martinez has handled civil and criminal matters involving a wide range of constitutional and statutory issues, and he has argued cases in the Supreme Court, the D.C. and Federal Circuits, and federal district court.
+Mr. Martinez has handled civil and criminal matters involving a wide range of constitutional, statutory and administrative law issues, and he has argued cases in the Supreme Court and the D.C., Ninth and Federal Circuits, among other courts.

 Mr. Martinez recently rejoined Latham after serving as an Assistant to the Solicitor General at the US Department of Justice.
 In that role, he represented the United States in litigation before the Supreme Court and advised the Solicitor General with respect to the government’s appellate litigation throughout the country.